A Brief History of Montessori

 How has Montessori spread around the world since the opening of the first Montessori class in 1907.

 Growth in Europe and Spread to the Rest of the World

-In the first Montessori Casa dei Bambini or Children’s House in San Lorenzo, Rome, Italy 1907, Dr. Montessori trialed many materials and activities, but kept only those to which the children were spontaneously and repeatedly drawn.
-In this way the Montessori ‘method’ developed and grew purely on the basis of what the children showed her about themselves.
+In the first Montessori Casa dei Bambini or Children’s House in San Lorenzo, Rome, Italy 1907, Dr Montessori trialled many materials and activities but kept only those to which the children were spontaneously and repeatedly drawn.
+In this way, the Montessori method developed and grew purely based on what the children showed her about themselves.

-The news about the ‘miracle children’ spread rapidly and many important dignitaries and people from many parts of the world came to see the successful and stimulating teaching and learning taking place in the Children’s Houses.
-One of the first New Zealanders to discover Montessori was a Miss Newman, a lecturer from Auckland Teachers’ College, who visited the Casa dei Bambini in Rome in 1910.
+The news about the ‘miracle children’ spread rapidly, and many important dignitaries and people from many parts of the world came to see the successful and stimulating teaching and learning taking place in the Children’s Houses.
+One of the first New Zealanders to discover Montessori was Miss Newman, an Auckland Teachers’ College lecturer who visited the Casa dei Bambini in Rome in 1910.

 People were inspired by what they saw and conveyed the work when they returned to their homes.
 In this way, the Montessori movement spread all over the world.

 Montessori Publications and Courses

 In 1909 the first Montessori training course was given, and Dr Montessori’s first account of the work, The Montessori Method, was published in Italian, appearing in English in 1912.
 Dr Montessori first visited the United States in 1912, and by 1913 there were almost 100 Montessori schools in the USA.
 One of the most important 20th-century theorists in child development in Switzerland, Jean Piaget, was influenced by Montessori and served as head of the Swiss Montessori Society.

 In the years that followed, Dr Montessori travelled extensively, giving lectures and training courses in England, Spain, Australia, the Netherlands, India, Pakistan and throughout America.